Recycling Collection Tips:

-The County of Peterborough will still be collecting leaf and yard waste in the spring and fall month for the residents of Donwood.
+The County of Peterborough will continue to collect leaf and yard waste in the spring and fall months for the residents of Donwood.
 Please check the County of Peterborough or Township of Douro-Dummer websites for scheduling of these collections.

 Residents are encouraged to drop off their spent re-chargeable, single use, and cell phone batteries for recycling at one of the following locations during operating hours: